Life Insurance Calculator

-This calculator is designed to provide you with an estimate of how much life insurance and income protection cover you may need in the event that you die, suffer a trauma, become totally and permanently disabled (TPD) or if you become unable to work.
+This life insurance calculator is designed to provide you with an estimate of how much life insurance and income protection cover you may need in the event that you pass away, become critically ill or injured, totally and permanently disabled (TPD) or if you become unable to work.

 Please note the results provided by this calculator are an estimate only.
 Consider whether you need financial advice from a qualified adviser.